Sending Now Playing metadata to our platform

 We make this "Now Playing" data available to listeners in our web players (including optional artwork lookup) and via a JSON endpoint for more direct integration into websites and mobile apps.

-Send Icecast metadata
+Send metadata with Icecast

 Icecast supports metadata to be sent for an active mountpoint by calling an HTTP endpoint: